affluent-bilby-classifieds/express-hasura_ra-cb-menu/README.md

 ![Hasura console asking for secret key](key.png)

-Now if you enter the passowrd set in the docker-compose.yml file e.g. "myadminsecretkey" (without the quotes) you will be back into your hasura console.
+Now if you enter the password set in the docker-compose.yml file e.g. "myadminsecretkey" (without the quotes) you will be back into your hasura console.

 Next we need to update this in our Apollo client code so that react-admin can access Hasura too.